manni2000/LBMTMC/README.md

 # LBMTMC
-LBMTMC Means Live-Bg-MomentText-with-MagicCursor.
+LBMTMC Means <b>Live-Bg-MomentText-with-MagicCursor</b>.
 Here in this project you can see in text there is background motion of our earth therefore in same time you can change background color(B/W) by one MagiCursor click in your respective screen.